Edinburgh Napier University: Merchiston Campus

 The Merchiston Campus is home to the Schools of Art & Creative Industries, and Computing, Engineering & the Built Environment.
 It is built around the refurbished shell of Merchiston Castle, the family home of John Napier, after whom the university is named.
 Merchiston Castle is also the ancient seat of Clan Napier.
 Merchiston Castle is currently a "Category A" listed building in Scotland due to its national significance.
 The campus also includes the 500-seat, 24-hour Jack Kilby Computing Centre, named after the inventor of integrated circuits and the handheld calculator.
 Facilities for students include a computer game laboratory, and professional music studios and in 2016, TV presenter and University alumna Lorraine Kelly officially opened a new integrated broadcast journalism newsroom.

 Edinburgh Napier Students' Association (ENSA) is located at the Merchiston Campus.

+It was reported in July 2026 the there are plans to sell the Merchiston campus and move facilities to a former office building in the Gyle.

 Accommodation

 Edinburgh Napier has student accommodation located at three sites across the city: Bainfield in Fountainbridge (opened 2014), Slateford Road (opened 2015) and Orwell Terrace (opened 2016).

 Edinburgh Napier also provides assistance to students looking to rent in the private sector.